OwlCyberDefense/clip/README.md

 ##### Not all FIPS requirements are implemented
 CLIP is not a FIPS compliant system out of the box.
 It is up to the developer to make the necessary changes if FIPS compliance is required.

+##### Stopping/Restarting auditd does not currently work in enforcing
+SELinux currently prevents auditd from being stopped or restarted in enforcing